Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Materials and Methods

-We simulated 100 binary outcome variables for each empirical dataset (Table~\ref{tab:dataset_overview}) by drawing binary outcome vectors $Y_i$ from the corresponding data-generating model (see previous subsection), while keeping the predictor matrix $\boldsymbol{X}$ fixed.
-This procedure yielded a total of $11 \times 100$ simulated datasets.
-Each dataset was analyzed using all 28 candidate methods (Table~\ref{tb:methods_overview}).
-To ensure robustness, we applied 5-fold cross-validation when analyzing each simulated dataset with each method.
+For each empirical dataset, we derived a data-generating model following the procedure described in the Supporting Information, and simulated 100 binary outcome vectors while holding the predictor matrix fixed.
+Each simulated dataset was then analyzed using all 28 candidate methods (Table~\ref{tb:methods_overview}) with 5-fold cross-validation.

 We monitored whether separation occurred in any dataset at any fold of the cross-validation using the R package \texttt{detectseparation} \citep{detectseparation_package}.
 Out of the 1,100 simulated datasets, 463 (42\%) exhibited separation.
 For the \emph{covid19} dataset, 34 out of 100 simulated datasets showed separation; for \emph{heart}, 28 out of 100; and for \emph{housing}, 1 out of 100.
 All simulated datasets showed separation for the \emph{divorce}, \emph{nki70}, \emph{voting}, and \emph{Singh} datasets, whereas none exhibited separation for the \emph{burn}, \emph{dyslexia}, \emph{musk}, and \emph{telescope} datasets.